Senior research specialist

-PhD with a background in behavioural science and anthropology specialising in prevention of child ill-health through interventions targeting parenting.
+PhD and Associate Professor with a background in behavioural science and anthropology specialising in prevention of child ill-health through interventions targeting parenting.

-I am also the project leader of an evaluation of a school-based parental support intervention aimed to promote chidlren's healthy dietary and physical activity behaviours and to prevent child obesity in disadvantaged areas, the Healthy School Start Plus intervention.
-This intervention is carried out by the research group Community Nutrition and Physical Activity at the Department of Global Public Health.
+Previous projects include three waves of evaluation of a school-based parental support intervention aimed to promote children’s healthy dietary and physical activity behaviours and to prevent child obesity in disadvantaged areas, the Healthy School Start intervention.
+The implementation of the Healthy School Start Intervention is currently being evaluated in an implementation trial: “IMplementation and evaluation of the school-based family support PRogram a Healthy School Start to promote child health and prevent OVErweight and obesity (IMPROVE)”.
+These trials intervention is carried out by the research group Community Nutrition and Physical Activity at the Department of Global Public Health.

 I mainly work with disadvantaged families and use both quantitative and qualitative methods

-My research interests also involve behaviour change, motivational interviewing, and development of theory related to prevention and cultural adaptation of evidenced-based pracitces.
+My research interests also involve behaviour change, motivational interviewing, and development of theory related to prevention and cultural adaptation of evidenced-based practices.

-My teaching focuses mainly on research methods (Mixed-methods, and qualitative methods), developmental psychology, behaviour change and motivational interviewing, and intervention and implementation research..
+Additional teaching focuses mainly on research methods (Mixed-methods, and qualitative methods), developmental psychology, behaviour change and motivational interviewing, and intervention and implementation research.